Warm Shelter Projects

 The stress management groups aim at helping parents with depressive features or negative emotions reduce stress, introduce positive thinking and extend their social network.

-Children therapeutic groups enable abused children express negative emotions in appropriate ways and enhances their self-esteem.
+Children therapeutic groups enable abused children express negative emotions in appropriate ways and enhance their self-esteem.

 Moreover, the volunteer home visitation for families with newborn babies aims at early prevention, strengthening parents’ role and reducing the risk of child abuse.

 The project trains up volunteers to make regular home visits and telephone contacts to the target families; run new parents training course, positive parenting sharing session and educational talks.

 Caritas 3H Hub is a clubhouse dedicated for older persons with intellectual disabilities and their carers.
 3H denotes `Happy’, `Health’ and `Hopeful’.

 The Hub provides care and support services, including day care services, therapeutic training, social and recreational groups, educational and personal development activities and so on.
 Members of the hub will learn to achieve physical and emotional well being under professional support.

 The Hub also serves as a gathering place for the carers to relax and get mutual support.
 Parties in the community are invited as volunteers in different Hub activities to educate the public on the needs of older persons with intellectual disabilities and their families.

 Persons with intellectual disabilities and their carers can access to the Hub’s services directly or through referrals by social workers.